travisseymour/EPICpyDocs/docs/epicpy_development_setup.md

 - [PyBind11](https://github.com/pybind/pybind11) (pybind11): Library for generating Python bindings for existing C++ code.
 We are currently using this to produce a Python3.9 compatible library of EPIClib for Windows and a Python3.10 compatible library for MacOS and Linux.
 - [PySide2 GUI Framework](https://wiki.qt.io/Qt_for_Python) (pyside2): Used to build the Graphical User Interface. _Note: We are momentarily using PyQt5 instead of PySide2, but this will change shortly and allow for an overall more permissive license for EPICpy_.
-- [Pingouin Stats System](https://pingouin-stats.org/) (pingouin): Meta-package providing access variety of statistical and gpraphing packages.
+- [Pingouin Stats System](https://pingouin-stats.org/) (pingouin): Meta-package providing access variety of statistical and graphing packages.
 - [PipX](https://github.com/pypa/pipx) (pipx): Allows easy cross-platform distributing Python applications.

 <hr>